‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 And so blue, I think, is not just visually compatible with this type of story, but also is like really seamless in terms of the palettes you see in the world and ultimately what your eye registers as almost like background.

-It's worth noting that Carol has worn blue occasionally, so it's not sort of like necessarily a one-to-one, but I think it's, let's all track the blues and the yellows going forward.
+It's worth noting that Carol has worn blue occasionally.
+So it's not sort of like necessarily a one-to-one, but I think it's, let's all track the blues and the yellows going forward.

 I think that'll be really interesting and rewarding for us.